-- What Agrologists Do (credit Agrologists Agronomes Canada)
+- What Agrologists Do by Agrologists Agronomes Canada

-- Careers in Agrology (credit Agrologists Agronomes Canada)
+- Careers in Agrology by Agrologists Agronomes Canada

-As a regulated registrant of the BC Institute of Agrologists you are recognized having met specified criteria and are thereby qualified to call yourself an agrology professional while engaging in the practice of agrology.
+Registrants of the BC Institute of Agrologists (BCIA) are recognized as having met specific standards and are qualified to be professionals in the practice of agrology.

 Professional and Career Development

-- BCIA Email Update of Activities, published 12 times a year, provides registrants and the public with information on issues of interest to the profession, updates on licencing, registration and legislation, operations and management of the Institute and perspectives of registrants on their professional practice.
+- Monthly email updates provide information on issues of interest to the profession, e.g. updates on registration and legislation, operations and management of the organization, and perspectives of registrants on their professional practice.

-- The Institute website, www.bcia.com is designed to provide extensive online information and access for registrants on managing their registration including online annual fee payment and registration, tracking and reporting professional development, up to date information on issues impacting professional practice and the activities and documents of the Institute.
+- This website, www.bcia.com, is designed to provide extensive information and access for registrants to manage their registration, including annual fees payment and registration renewal, tracking and reporting professional development, information on issues impacting professional practice and the activities and policies of the organization.

-- The Institute maintains a listing of employment opportunities submitted by employers which may be of interest to registrants.
+- BCIA maintains a listing of employment opportunities for registrants.